About KTDRR's Registry of Systematic Reviews

 How do I contribute a systematic review to this Registry?

 The KTDRR is collecting information on recently completed systematic reviews of disability or rehabilitation research for inclusion in this registry.
-To submit a systematic review for consideration, complete the online systematic review submission form or contact KTDRR@sedl.org.
+To submit a systematic review for consideration, complete the online systematic review submission form or contact KTDRR@air.org.
 Reviews that have been published since January 2003 are eligible for inclusion.
 Each systematic review should include a structured abstract.
-Please indicate the NIDRR grantee affiliation, if applicable.
+Please indicate the NIDILRR grantee affiliation, if applicable.

 What is a Registry?